7targets/7targets-docs/_posts/2023-08-01-how-to-engage-your-users-at-various-stages-of-user-journey.md

 # set: getting-started
 # set_order: 3
 ---
 Your product, service or solution (SaaS or otherwise) would have users.
-These users would need to be engaged with to help them help them use your product well.
-7Targets AI Assistant can be used for this.
+These users would need to be engaged with, to help them use your product/service well.
+7Targets AI Assistant can be used for engaging with your user at each stage of your user journey.
 7Targets itself uses it for our own customers.

 ## Decide the user stages
-First thing to do is to decide the right user stages and write it down.
+One of the first important step in this, is to decide the different stages of your user journey.

 For e.g. for 7Targets, we have below stages.
 | Sequence Name | Stage |
 | -------- | ------- |
 | SignedUpAssistantNotCreated | Signed up and Assistant not yet created |